DavAug/chi/docs/source/getting_started/index.rst

 .. currentmodule:: chi

-This part of the documentation gets you started using Chi.
-Each section will give a brief introduction into the modelling framework and show examples of how to implement models in Chi.
+This part of the documentation gets you started with using Chi.
+Each section gives a brief introduction into the modelling framework and shows examples of how to implement models in Chi.
 The covered topics include **simulation** and **inference** of e.g. ODE models, PKPD models with drug administration and non-linear mixed effects models / hierarchical models.